smithgeoffrey/go-coop/README.md

 Here's a parts list.
 [2]

+### Books

+My first was `The Go Programming Language` by Donovan and Kernighan.
+A year or so later I added `Go in Practice` by Butcher & Farina.

 ### Design

 I loosely followed some tutorials on webapps using go/gin.
 [3]  I wanted just a few basics: